-School leaders have been ethically challenged to make difficult decisions while coping with high stakes pressures from political leaders and the public, along with school accountability legislation.
-More recently, leaders' traditional high codes of ethics are found to compete with conflicting state and federal standards, legislation signed into laws, landmark state and federal supreme court cases, community/ student interests, and special interests groups for decision-making.
-The objective of this paper will be to will define and summarize standards, leadership ethics, and nature of pressures creating leaders' dilemmas of making the best decisions that balance these conflicting elements.
-Following this discussion, the audience will be involved in real life decision-making situational scenarios emphasizing ethics.
+- School leaders ethically challenged to make difficult decisions while coping with high stakes pressures from political leaders and the public, along with school accountability legislation. - Leaders' traditional high codes of ethics compete with conflicting state and federal standards, legislation signed into laws, landmark state and federal supreme court cases, community/ student interests, and special interests groups. - The objective of this paper will define and summarize standards, leadership ethics, and nature of pressures creating leaders' dilemmas of the best decision-making that balance these conflicting elements.